Guide For New Teachers

 2. The proseminars (25x-level courses) can be enrolled in for 2 or 4 units.
 Ask the Student Affairs Officer to learn what the units mean, what grades are possible, etc..
 It is up to you whether to require any assignments or presentations from 2-unit enrollees.

 3. Typical requirements for a proseminar are class presentation of an article and/or class presentation of term paper, and the term paper.
-Final grades are in practice not due until the Tuesday or Wednesday after exam week, so it is usual to accept final papers at the end of exam week, though this is up to you.
+Final grades are in practice not due until a week after exam week is over, so it is usual to accept final papers at the end of exam week, though this is up to you.

 4. In our department Incompletes in graduate courses are given essentially on request.
 However, you have every right to refuse or to place conditions (e.g. a due date)--some faculty do this, announcing it as a general policy in advance.
 Also, if a student gets too many Incompletes, it supposedly hurts them when applying for Graduate Division fellowships.
 An alternative to an incomplete is for you to postpone submitting your final grades for a few days and give the student an extension.
 To remove an Incomplete for a student, you need a special form that you get from, and return to, the Front Office Coordinator.
 (The same is true for undergraduates, but they are less likely to ask for Incompletes.)